Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “Lovely,” Pharazon said, not exactly sounding enthusiastic.

-Terra felt another wave of frustration well up in the back of her head and she took a few deep breaths of the stale air to calm herself.
+Terra felt another wave of frustration well up, and she took a few deep breaths of the stale air to calm herself.
 “Okay.
 Let’s try to get more rest,” she said.
 That was her euphemistic way of saying she would stop talking now.

 The day - or night, it was very hard to tell due to a lack of windows - dragged on in silence.
 Their meager meal did very little to quell their stomachs’ protests of hunger.
 Pharazon did not say another word, and Terra spent her time mentally going over training sessions with Hyren at their villa.